slyrz/hase/README.md

     cabal configure
     cabal build

-to build the hase.
+to build hase.
 You can run the example program by executing

     cabal run example